-David Gratzer is an attending psychiatrist at Scarborough and Rouge Hospital, where he is the lead for the iCBT project.
-He has published in the area, including for the CMAJ, and has presented research findings at major conferences, including the APA Annual Conference.
+David Gratzer is an attending psychiatrist at Scarborough and Rouge Hospital, where he is the lead for the iCBT (Internet-delivered Cognitive Behavioural Therapy) project.
+He has published in the area, including in CMAJ, and has presented research findings at major conferences, including the APA Annual Conference.
 He is a peer reviewer for several journals, including Psychiatric Services, and serves on the Editorial Board of The Canadian Journal of Psychiatry.
 He blogs at davidgratzer.com.

-Dr. Greenleaf's research focuses on medical virtual reality and virtual reality for behavioral medicine.
+Dr. Greenleaf's research focuses on medical virtual reality and virtual reality for behavioural medicine.

-Dr. Greenleaf is a behavioral neuroscientist and a medical product developer.
-Having been active in medical VR research and development for more than 30 years, he has an extensive background in medical virtual reality technology.
+Dr. Greenleaf is a behavioral neuroscientist and a medical product developer with a PhD in Neuro & BioBehaviour Sciences.
+Having been active in medical virtual reality research and development for more than 30 years, he has an extensive background in medical virtual reality technology.

 Universitäre Psychiatrische Kliniken (UPK), Switzerland

-Christian Huber's research focuses on psychiatry and psychotherapy, behavioural therapy, medical quality management, mental health services, and cognition and behavior problems associated with psychotic disorders.
+Dr. Huber's research focuses on psychiatry and psychotherapy, behavioural therapy, medical quality management, mental health services, and cognition and behaviour problems associated with psychotic disorders.

-Christian Huber has been working at the Department of Psychiatry and Psychotherapy at the University Medical Center Hamburg-Eppendorf, Hamburg, Germany, from 2003 to 2012.
+Dr. Huber worked at the Department of Psychiatry and Psychotherapy at the University Medical Center Hamburg-Eppendorf, Hamburg, Germany, from 2003 to 2012.
 Since 2013, he holds a position as supervising psychiatrist at the Universitäre Psychiatrische Kliniken (UPK) Basel, Switzerland.
-Clinical and mental health services research are the main focus of his scientific work.
+Clinical and mental health services research are the main focuses of his scientific work.